transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 <p class="caption">(\#fig:preprint-version)Allowed preprint versions</p>
 </div>

-Similar to our earlier results, preprint policies show a wide disciplinary range (see fig. \@ref(fig:preprint-version)).
+Similar to our earlier results, preprint policies vary considerably between disciplines (see fig. \@ref(fig:preprint-version)).
 While in the life sciences & earth sciences
 90%
 of all journals allow preprints in some way, in the Humanities only 45%